RBCodewalker/RBCodewalker/README.md

 #### Web/Software Developer | BSc Computer Science |

-I am a versatile Frontend Developer with a knack for Backend technologies and a passion for exceptional UI/UX design.
+I am a versatile Frontend Developer with some Backend knowledge and a passion for exceptional UI/UX design.
 Continual growth and skill advancement drive my career in software development.
 Take a look at the technologies I have already worked with:

 ![HTML](https://img.shields.io/badge/-HTML5-E34F26?logo=html5&logoColor=white)